Belodri/Orbital-Mini-Sandbox/IntegrationAlgorithm.md

 ## The Problems
 This algorithm introduces several new and major issues however.
 #### 1. Incoherent Particle State
 The values of a particle's individual properties all represent different points in time.
+While this is a fundamental property of these kinds of "Leapfrog" integrators, it violates one of the set goals.
 The state variables for a given particle P at time `tₙ` (before the start of the n-th step) are:

 `Pₙ.x = x(tₙ)`  The particle's position at time step n `Pₙ.v_half = v(tₙ - Δtₙ₋₁/2)`   The particle's velocity at the halfway point between time steps n-1 and n